My name is Mirsa and I’m from Panama.

 I knew that I didn’t want to study in my home country — I wanted to expand my horizons and study somewhere else.
 So, I started searching for different universities and comparing degree courses.

-When I first arrived in the UK, I felt excited and nervous about starting a new chapter of my life.
+When I first arrived in England, I felt excited and nervous about starting a new chapter of my life.
 I wondered if I was going to adapt easily and make new friends.

-I studied the Foundation Certificate for Media and Communications at Bournemouth University International College, so that I could progress to a bachelor’s degree in Marketing Communications at Bournemouth University (BU).
+I studied the Foundation Certificate for Media and Communications at Bournemouth University International College.
+This pathway course allowed me to spend some time preparing for university.

 As soon as I started my pathway course, I could tell that I was going to enjoy it.
 The content was so interesting, and the teachers and staff were all extremely helpful and kind.

 Studying the Foundation Certificate pathway course helped me understand basic media concepts and media theory.
-I learned about semiotics, visual design, web design theory, media ownership, advertising and lots more.
+I learnt about semiotics, visual design, web design theory, media ownership, advertising and lots more.

 I was also taught about BU Harvard Referencing for essays, which helped me a lot when I progressed to university because it meant that I was already familiar with it and it wasn’t completely new to me.